OndraZizka/ozcz-jbake/content/about.md

 ## Some of my hobby projects

+  * [JBake](http://jbake.org/) - I have chimed in, added support for Texy.
+Hope they will merge some of my PRs.
   * [CSV Cruncher](https://github.com/OndraZizka/csv-cruncher) - Use your CSV files as SQL tables.
   * [JUnitDiff](https://github.com/OndraZizka/junitdiff) - Create comprehensive brief comparisons of test runs.
   * [IRC Appender](https://github.com/OndraZizka/irc-appender) - Print Java logging messages from `java.util.logging` to IRC.